AbstractSDK/contracts/docs/src/1_intro.md

 ### The Abstract SDK

 The Abstract SDK is a modular smart-contract framework designed to enhance the development of CosmWasm dApps.
-It's built on top of CosmWasm; a battle-tested WASM-based smart-contract framework.
+It's built on top of CosmWasm; a battle-tested WASM-based smart-contract framework, written in Rust.

 Here's a small snippet of code to give you an idea of what using the Abstract SDK looks like: